LedgerHQ/btchip-python/README.md

   * When will it go for sale ?

-The final version should be available early 2013 and cost around 1 BTC with shipping included
+The final version should be available in 2014, but we don't know when...

 License
 -------